 - 1. Identify Aviation Activity Measures: The level and type of aviation activities likely to impact facility needs.
 For general aviation, this typically includes based aircraft and operations. - 2.
 Previous Airport Forecasts: May include the FAA Terminal Area Forecast (TAF), state or regional system plans, and previous master plans. - 3.
 Gather Data: Determine what data are required to prepare the forecasts, identify data sources, and collect historical and forecast data. - 4.
 Select Forecast Methods: There are several appropriate methodologies and techniques available, including regression analysis, trend analysis, market share or ratio analysis, exponential smoothing, econometric modeling, comparison with other airports, survey techniques, cohort analysis, choice and distribution models, range projections, and professional judgment. - 5.
 Apply Forecast Methods and Evaluate Results: Prepare the actual forecasts and evaluate for reasonableness. - 6.
 Summarize and Document Results: Provide supporting text and tables as necessary. - 7.
 Compare Forecast Results with FAA's TAF: Follow guidance in FAA Order 5090.5, Field Formulation of the National Plan of Integrated Airport Systems and Airport Capital Improvement Program.
-In part, the Order indicates that forecasts should not vary significantly (more than 10%) from the TAF.
-When there is a greater than 10% variance, supporting documentation should be supplied to the FAA.
+In part, the Order indicates that forecasts should not vary significantly from the TAF.
+When there is not than 10% variance in the 5-year term, or 15% in the 10-year term, documentation and be supplied to the FAA.
 The aviation demand forecasts are then submitted to the FAA for their approval.